Teyras/MT/text/chapters/130_evaluation.md

 ### Comparing Parallel Worker Results

+![Box plots of CPU time measurements for the bsearch workload with an increasing number of parallel workers (divided by isolation technology)
+\label{bsearch-over-isolations}](img/stability/bsearch-over-isolations.tex)

 When examining how raising the system load affects the stability of measurements, we discovered several interesting trends.

-First, the execution times seem to be higher under higher system loads for some workloads.
-For example, in Figure \ref{isolation-comparison}, we can see that a `bsearch` iteration normally takes about 0.35 seconds on the bare metal with a single process and 0.4-0.45s when 10 processes are running in parallel.
-On the other hand, the difference is much smaller for `exp_float`.
+First, the execution times seem to be higher under higher system loads for all workloads.
+For example, in Figure \ref{bsearch-over-isolations}, we can see that a `bsearch` iteration normally takes about 0.35 seconds on the bare metal with a single process and 0.4-0.45s when 10 processes are running in parallel.
+It is worth mentioning that the difference seems much smaller for `exp_float`.
 This could be due to the parallel workers competing for the last-level cache -- this would affect memory-bound tasks more than it would affect CPU-bound tasks.

+Second, the measurements seem to be notably stable with a single worker on the bare metal and in Docker.
+This stability, however, decays quickly with as little as two workers measuring in parallel.
+In `isolate` on the bare metal, in Docker with `isolate` and in VirtualBox, the stability of measurements seems similar in the cases with one and two parallel workers.
+A noticeable decay appears with four workers.

+Third, the previous two trends are more prominent in measurements of memory-bound workloads than in those of CPU-bound workloads.
+This could however be a coincidence since the CPU-bound workloads take less time per iteration than the memory-bound ones.

+TODO use a graph to show this

 TODO use data from perf here

-Second, the measurements from different worker processes seem to be centered around different values.
-For an example of this, see the `exp_float` workload on 4 workers in Figure \ref{isolation-comparison} (`bare` and `docker-bare`).
-This is also more notable under higher system loads.

-TODO outdated: Third, for some measurements, the results are stable most of the time and start decreasing quickly in the last few iterations (e.g. `bsearch` on bare metal with 10 workers in Figure \ref{isolation-comparison}).
-This is due to the fact that the parallel workers do not always all finish at the same time and the last iterations are performed under a smaller system load.

 A conclusion follows from our observations: we cannot allow a number of parallel workers that is so high that any of these effects manifests.
 Otherwise, we risk that our measurements will become too unstable.

-TODO it looks like VirtualBox is doing a little better

-TODO find how much does the mean (median?) shift with increasing setup size
+TODO wrap up

 ### The Effects of Explicit Affinity Settings

-![A scatter plot of time measurements with fixed CPU affinities grouped by isolation for chosen setups and workloads with points color-coded by parallel worker
-\label{isolation-comparison-taskset}](img/stability/isolation-comparison-taskset.png)

 Process schedulers in modern operating systems for multi-CPU systems are complex software that relies on sophisticated algorithms.
 Trying to bypass the scheduler